ClickCease

 Kolcraft Recalls Inclined Sleeper Accessories for Infant Suffocation Hazards

-The U.S. Consumer Product Safety Commission (CPSC) is warning consumers to stop using all inclined sleepers, even models that have not been recalled, because of the risk of accidental suffocation.
-According to a report in the Washington Post, the warning from the federal agency comes after months of controversy over these popular infant sleeping devices, which began in April when Fisher-Price recalled millions of its Rock’ n Play infant sleepers.
-A new study released two weeks ago found that the product’s design is inherently dangerous.
+The U.S. Consumer Product Safety Commission (CPSC) warns consumers to stop using all inclined sleepers, even models that have not been recalled, because of the risk of accidental suffocation.
+According to a report in the Washington Post, the federal agency’s warning comes after months of controversy over these popular infant sleeping devices.
+The controversy began in April when Fisher-Price recalled millions of its Rock’n Play infant sleepers.
+A new study two weeks ago found that the product’s design is inherently dangerous.

 Dangerous by Design

 The CPSC’s new warning applies to any sleeping device that allows infants to sleep at an angle greater than 10 degrees.
-Most inclined sleepers stood at about 30 degrees.
-In addition to the Rock’ n Play, inclined sleepers made by Kids II and Dorel Juvenile Group also have been recalled in recent months.
-They were pulled from the market and the companies are offering some compensation.
+Most inclined sleepers were about 30 degrees.
+In addition to the Rock’ n Play, inclined sleepers made by Kids II and Dorel Juvenile Group have also been recalled in recent months.
+They were pulled from the market, and the companies are offering some compensation.
 The number of child deaths linked to these sleepers is now at 73.

-The CPSC is also pushing for new federal rules that would essentially outlaw inclined sleepers by limiting the incline to 10 degrees.
-The regulation process is expected to take several months, but in the meantime, the agency is advising parents to avoid these dangerous and defectively designed products.
-The American Academy of Pediatrics has said for several years that inclined sleepers are not safe.
+The CPSC also pushes new federal rules to outlaw inclined sleepers by limiting the incline to 10 degrees.
+The regulation process is expected to take several months, but in the meantime, the agency advises parents to avoid these dangerous and defectively designed products.
+The American Academy of Pediatrics has said that inclined sleepers have been unsafe for several years.

 The group recommends that babies sleep on a flat surface in a crib or bassinet.
-The group also does not recommend that babies be allowed to sleep in bouncers or infant car seats for extended times.
-Last month, in a new study by the University of Arkansas, researchers found that babies are especially susceptible to suffocation in an inclined sleeper because the products make it easier for infants to roll into an unsafe faced-down position.
-The study examined how 10 infants moved in the devices and monitored their blood-oxygen levels.
+The group also does not suggest that babies be allowed to sleep in bouncers or infant car seats for extended periods.
+Last month, in a new study by the University of Arkansas, researchers found that babies are especially susceptible to suffocation in an inclined sleeper because the products make it easier for infants to roll into an unsafe face-down position.
+The study examined how ten infants moved in the devices and monitored their blood-oxygen levels.

 Sleep Safety Tips

-If you own one of these inclined sleepers, please stop using them right away – even if they have not been recalled.
+If you own one of these inclined sleepers, please stop using them immediately – even if they have not been recalled.
 Here are also a few valuable infant sleep safety tips:

 • Use only a fitted sheet.
 Avoid blankets, pillows, toys, or crib bumpers.